Mind of the swarm

 Amazing new technology allows drones to flock together as they fly

 Dozens of small, unmanned aircraft systems fly together, filling the sky.
 Some are collecting information.
 Some are identifying ground targets.
 Others might attack the same targets.

 They fly together like a flock of birds, tracking their positions and maintaining their relative positions in the air.
 Human operators are not needed for every flying drone; instead, they direct the flock as one.

-That software is not needed for Coyote, Raytheon’s small, tube-launched UAS.
-Coyote has its own special software that enables several of them to fly as a swarm.
+Coyote, Raytheon’s small, tube-launched UAS, has its own special software that enables several of them to fly as a swarm.
 Raytheon demonstrated this ability for the Office of Naval Research in a Low-Cost UAV Swarm Technology, or LOCUST, exercise a few years ago — and how did the Coyotes do?